shlomiassaf/ngrid/apps/ngrid-demo-app/content/features/grid/default-settings.md

 ```

 The `set` methods accepts 2 parameters, the 1st is the name of the settings group and the 2nd parameter is the settings object for that group.
 The grid's core settings are under the `table` group name, other plugins might add additional groups

 I> There is no need to define `PblNgridConfigService` in the providers, it is done by the grid's module.

 I> For plugins, the plugin author is responsible for adding the support for default settings assignment, they might choose not to do it or allow partial settings to be applied.

+## Additional Groups

+The reason for grouping the settings is to allow extensions/plugins to accept global settings using the same method in the grid.

+This will contribute to a single, agreed upon, way of defining and consuming settings throughout the grid's eco-system.